 20. A reliance on your friends and family back home like you never had before.
 Thank God for my "at home" friends.
 Thank God for phones, what's app, Facebook, and skype.
 Thank God for youtube and the Wendy Williams show.
 Thanks to so many forms of technology, I was able to stay connected, grounded, and sane.

 1. Explore all of your contacts.
 Will your third cousins have a layover in your city?
-Does a visitor at your church have a friend who has a friend who still lives in the city you're going to?
+Does a visitor at your church have a friend who has a friend who still lives in the city you're moving to?
 Does that classmate from graduate school have a sibling working in the city you'll be going to?
-Does that girl who has a blog and comes from the same city as your friend possibly know each other?
+Does that girl who has a blog possibly know your friend from the same city?
 That friend who used to teach in the country you are headed to still know people there?
 If the answers are yes, connect with these individuals.
 These too can be your lifelines.

 2. Embrace a new culture and learn some of the language and customs.
 Try different foods, music, and clothing.